The Center for Community Stewardship currently offers two program areas:

 Why use a fiscal sponsor?
 Starting a project through a fiscal sponsor is easier for two reasons: time and money.
 Forming a nonprofit and applying for tax exemption from the IRS often requires a lawyer and generally takes a minimum of six months.
 There is a newer, simplified IRS form that shortens the process for small organizations (learn more here), but for some initiatives, fiscal sponsorship may be a better choice.
 Some projects go on to form their own 501(c)3, some projects remain a fiscally sponsored project, and others close after achieving the short-term goal their project was created to achieve.

 Our fiscally-sponsored projects span all fields.
-The start-up cost for new projects is $250, and the administrative percentage charged on project income starts at 5% (on the lowest end of fiscal sponsorship fees).
+The start-up cost for new projects is $250, and the administrative percentage charged on project income starts at 5% (it may be higher for projects with government grants or payroll).
 To talk to us about becoming a project, contact Lisa Dugdale at ldugdale @ community-stewardship.org or (608) 620-4266.
 After this conversation an initial meeting will be set up with the Project lead(s), Lisa, and Bert Stitt (C4CS’s Founder).
 If all parties agree to go ahead with the fiscal sponsorship agreement, a contract will be signed, and the project will officially be voted in by the Board of Directors at the monthly C4CS Board meeting.